The key things you need to know when comparing Nagios to other IT monitoring solutions.

 Hidden costs of Nagios open source monitoring

 Many organizations are initially attracted to open source tools because they are free.
 However, Nagios loses its optimal price tag when considering the cost of deploying and integrating the software as well as other necessities such as ongoing maintenance and support costs.
 No annual license fees sounds tempting, but it ends up being more expensive to maintain Nagios upkeep rather than working on more strategic projects with greater value.
 More often than not, the marketing behind Nagios as a ‘cost-saving’ tool doesn’t cover the hidden costs that add up over time, especially when certain features can only be accessed with Nagios’ enterprise suite of offerings.

 Finding a fully functional open source solution is rare because ease of use is not always the top priority for developers.
 While Nagios seems like it has numerous benefits, there is more than what meets the eye when it comes to functionality.
 A Nagios implementation requires time-consuming configuration efforts to get the product to the point where it can return tangible insights, and if you don’t have an expert on staff, the learning curve to understand the intricacies of the solution can be quite steep.
 Without the proper skill-set in place, the open source nature of Nagios will force you to exert maximum effort to get any value out of the product and have it be compatible with the rest of your environment.

-As with most open source solutions, one of the worst downsides is regarding support.
-Nagios does have a large community of users who share their personal experience using the product, but that can’t replace a 24/7 offering of customer support specifically trained to solve your issues.
+As with most open source solutions, one of the worst downsides is support.
+Nagios does have a large community of users who share their personal experience using the product, but that can’t replace an offering of customer support specifically trained to solve your issues.
 Rather than spending hours, or even days, working to resolve a high priority problem, investing in a monitoring solution that ensures the success of its customers returns a desirable ROI over time.